Chinese Graduate Profiles

 Brand Manager, ABM (China)Advice for current students:

 “There are a few different things in finding a job in China and in Australia.
 If you are planning to find a job in a country that does not speak your first language.
-Language is the priority skill to improve.
-Also, fitting into local culture helps understand domestic market.
-Communication skills are important in all workplace.
-Language and domestic culture are two important tools to help you better communicate with others.
-No matter in which country, seeking the intern job that related to your major when you are studying at the university.
-It is better to get a legal paid job.
-I ain't talking about the salary, it is more about building self-confident in your career.
-Always prepared for job interviews when having no much work experience.
-Just try anything. ”Yi Xu
+Language is the skill to prioritise and to improve.
+Also, fitting into local culture helps understand the domestic market.
+Communication skills are important in all workplaces.
+Language and domestic culture are two important tools that can help you better communicate with others.
+No matter which country, seek an internship that is related to your major when you are studying at the university.
+It is better to get a paid job.
+I ain't talking about the salary, it is more about building self-confidence in your career.
+Always be prepared for job interviews when you do not have much work experience.
+Just try anything.”Jinman Xu

 Academic Program: